drduh/YubiKey-Guide/README.md

 Keys stored on a smartcard like YubiKey seem more difficult to steal than ones stored on disk, and are convenient for everyday use.

-Instructions written for Debian GNU/Linux 8 (jessie) using YubiKey 4 in OTP+CCID mode, updated to GPG version 2.2.1.
+Instructions written for Debian GNU/Linux 8 (jessie) using YubiKey 4 - with support for **4096 bit** RSA keys - in OTP+CCID mode, updated to GPG version 2.2.1.
 Some notes are included for macOS as well.
-Note, older YubiKeys are limited to 2048 bit RSA keys.
+Note, older YubiKeys like the Neo are limited to **2048 bit** RSA keys.
+Please see a comparison of the different YubiKeys [here](https://www.yubico.com/products/yubikey-hardware/compare-yubikeys/).

 Debian live install images are available from [here](https://www.debian.org/CD/live/) and are suitable for writing to USB drives.